 ODOT currently operates a Transportation Operations Center in Salem, Oregon a little over one hour to the north of the CLMPO area.
 The TOC provides a regional point of contact for 24x7 monitoring of transportation system operations and coordination of transportation related communications and services among internal and external customers.
-It can monitor the system using cameras and travel time sensor data, as well as inform roadway users through roadside variable message signs and the media.
-They dispatch ODOT incident responders and coordinate activities with other response agencies.
+It can monitor the system activities with other response agencies.
 Each local agency has staff dedicated to transportation operations within their jurisdictions, but do not have dedicated transportation operations centers with ODOT's capabilities.